-Once you have obtained your two scenes for which you need to add transition effect then select the very first scene from timeline.
-Now open Video animation window on your device, it can be done by pressing Shift+V; find the Compositing option and then apply default transitions by simply dragging timeline handle towards both sides of composite window.
-In FCP, Cross dissolve will be selected as default transition.
+Once you have obtained your two scenes for which you need to add transition effect then select the very first scene from the timeline.
+Now open the Video animation window on your device, it can be done by pressing Shift+V; find the Compositing option, and then apply default transitions by simply dragging timeline handle towards both sides of the composite window.
+In FCP, Cross dissolve will be selected as the default transition.

 Part 2: Use Browser to Apply Transition:

-- Go to media toolbar and then hit transition icon.
-It can be identified as shaded box over which X is written.
+Go to the media toolbar and then hit the transition icon.
+It can be identified as a shaded box over which X is written.

-- Now choose your favourite transition from Browser and drag it to your timeline.
+Now choose your favorite transition from Browser and drag it to your timeline.

 In order to change the duration of transition:

-- Simply right click on timeline and select Change duration option.
+Simply right-click on the timeline and select the Change duration option.

-- You can use precision editor option to adjust transition duration.
+You can use the precision editor option to adjust transition duration.